MikeDC93/configure-ad/README.md

 - Step 4.
 Creating admin and users in Active Directory
 - Step 5.
 Joinging client 1 to the domain
 - Step 6. allowing non administrators accesess to use remote desktop
 - Step 7.
-Creating users and logging into client one with them
+Creating users and logging into client 1 with one of them

 <h2>Deployment and Configuration Steps</h2>